 However, installing a hood to prevent glare and reflection can undermine work productivity since it is difficult to adjust a monitor’s angle or height.
 ViewFinity S8 solves such inconveniences by adopting the Matte Display to minimize glare.
-Low Reflection Film, Samsung’s proprietary technology that reduces glare and reflection, helps you check content even under bright light regardless of angle.
+The Matte Display that reduces glare and reflection, helps you check content even under bright light regardless of angle.
 As such, ViewFinity S8 received the world’s first UL1 Verification for Glare Free.

 # Samsung ViewFinity S8, The Best Choice for Content Creators2

 1 UL, LLC is a global safety certification company that determines standards for safety, security and sustainability.

 2 These details refer to the 32-inch model.
 27-inch model supports VESA Display HDR 400 and 16.7 million color expressions.